CALL 24-Hour Helpline: (410) 997-2272

 - Work well with others

-- Attend monthly meetings throughout the school year
+- Must attend monthly meetings/trainings throughout the school year (September 2023-May 2024)

 - Participate in service projects